 The scum layer is partially filtered out of the septic tank with the wastewater.
 It can also be skimmed out during inspection to pumped out when the sludge layer and wastewater are pumped out.

-The sludge layer is made up of decomposed matter that goes through the sewage system and enters the septic tank.
+The sludge layer is made up of decomposed matter that goes through the sewage system and enters the septic system.
 This sludge is eventually cleaned up and pumped but settles on the bottom while evaporating.

 Yes, the name sludge layer is quite stomach-turning, but it is an accurate description.
 Removing the sludge layer is important when the septic tank is pumped out every few years.